 They are slightly undercooked at that stage.
 I then put the sauce on and sizzle it in on a hot grill for about 5 minutes per side (click here for saucing strategies).
 This finishes the cooking and makes sweet sauces taste their best.
 But you have to stand there and watch them so the sauce won’t burn.
 If you skip the sizzling step, add another 30 minutes of cooking time at 225°F.

 At higher cooking temperatures decrease the cooking time.
 For example, at 325°F, baby backs can be done in only 90 minutes, but there will be shrinkage and they will be tougher.
 At higher altitudes, increase the cooking time 20% or more.
 The key here is to keep the cooking temp under control, and that is the barbecue chef’s craft.

 That said, it should be noted that each slab is different, and some can take a good bit longer.
 In the words of one of Merrill Powers, known as Captain Que to his friends, “they’re done when they’re done!”

 The bend test.
 This is the method I like best.
-I pick up the slab with a pair of tongs and bounce them slightly.
-If they are ready, the slab will bow until the meat starts to crack on the surface, as shown at right.
+I pick up the slab with a pair of tongs near the center and bounce them slightly.
+If they are ready, the slab will bow until the meat starts to crack on the surface.
 A small crack means you need a little more time.
 It should be close to breaking when you lift the slab.
-You'll get the feel for this with practice.
+You’ll get the feel for this with practice.

 The twist test.
 Another technique is to grab ahold of the tip of a bone somewhere near the middle.
 If you twist, it should start to break free of the meat.
 This means the collagens in the tough connective tissues have melted and turned to gelatin.